charlesrdennis/owncloud-test-docs/README.md

 ﻿# ownCloud Quickstart
 ### This guide includes selected highlights about preparing, installing, configuring, and managing users on your ownCloud Server.
-Quickstart instructions about installing clients and connecting the clients to your organization's ownCloud server are also included in this guide.
+Quickstart information about installing clients and connecting the clients to your organization's ownCloud server are also included in this guide.
 ## Preparing to Install Your ownCloud Server

 You must install the ownCloud Server on one of the [officially supported Linux operating systems](https://doc.owncloud.org/server/latest/admin_manual/installation/system_requirements.html).
 The installation environment must include Apache 2.4 web server, MySQL/MariaDB with InnoDB storage engine (MyISAM is not supported), and PHP 5.6 or later.